NiloGregginz33/QMGRExperiments/README.md

 There are many tests between many worlds and holography and the data in the factory code shows phenomena predicted by only holography.

 FIRST DEMONSTRATION OF SPACETIME FROM ENTANGLEMENT
-In my entanglement-Idge reconstruction experiments I used IBM’s superconducting processors to emulate a one-dimensional “holographic” system of five qubits linked by controlled-phase gates.
+In my entanglement-Idge reconstruction experiments I used IBM's superconducting processors to emulate a one-dimensional "holographic" system of five qubits linked by controlled-phase gates.
 I prepared the state by applying a Hadamard on each qubit folloId by layers of CP(θ) gates on every nearest-neighbor link.
-Treating the rightmost k qubits as the boundary and the remaining three (or four) as the bulk, I then measured how much mutual information persisted betIen bulk and boundary as I increased the number of CP layers, which plays the role of circuit “depth.”
+Treating the rightmost k qubits as the boundary and the remaining three (or four) as the bulk, I then measured how much mutual information persisted betIen bulk and boundary as I increased the number of CP layers, which plays the role of circuit "depth."

 What emerged was a clear, percolation-like transition: for small depth the bulk and boundary remained nearly uncorrelated, but once the depth reached a critical value d* the mutual information jumped sharply toward its maximum.
 By sIeping both the entangling angle θ and the boundary size k, I mapped out a family of curves d*(θ;n,k) and found they collapse onto a simple three-parameter form,

 𝑑∗(𝜃;𝑛,𝑘)≈0.8453 (𝑛−𝑘)/(𝜃^3.1623)+1.7490.d(θ;n,k)≈0.8453 (n−k)/(θ^3.1623)+1.7490.

-This fit demonstrates quantitatively how stronger gates (larger θ) or larger boundary regions (larger k) reduce the “geodesic” depth needed to reconstruct the bulk, exactly as the Ryu-Takayanagi prescription predicts for minimal surfaces in holography.
+This fit demonstrates quantitatively how stronger gates (larger θ) or larger boundary regions (larger k) reduce the "geodesic" depth needed to reconstruct the bulk, exactly as the Ryu-Takayanagi prescription predicts for minimal surfaces in holography.

 To confirm that this phenomenon truly derives from partial boundary access rather than trivial correlations, I ran two controls.
-First, I injected extra phase (“charge”) on the boundary qubits before measuring, which predictably shifted the transition curve in agreement with charged‐surface expectations.
+First, I injected extra phase ("charge") on the boundary qubits before measuring, which predictably shifted the transition curve in agreement with charged-surface expectations.
 Second, performing a full measurement on all qubits eliminated any nontrivial jump, showing that the Idge signature vanishes when the boundary and bulk are not distinguished.

 Taken together, these results constitute the first on-device observation of an entanglement-Idge phase transition.
-I not only saw the hallmark sudden rise in bulk–boundary mutual information, but I also extracted a precise “geometry-from-entanglement” law on actual quantum hardware.
+I not only saw the hallmark sudden rise in bulk–boundary mutual information, but I also extracted a precise "geometry-from-entanglement" law on actual quantum hardware.
 This establishes a concrete, experimental foundation for exploring how spacetime geometry can emerge from patterns of quantum entanglement.

 Deviations from expected measurements have been observed, specifically seeing a deviation from δS=δ⟨Hξ⟩ such that there is a term δS=1.443δ⟨Hξ⟩ and I dont know where it is coming from check the QuantumAnalyzer outputs to see how and where I got those results.